limako/raspbi-setup/_episodes/02-make-disk.md

 Identify the device number of the SD card.

 ~~~
-$ sudo dd bs=4m if=path_of_your_image.img of=/dev/rdiskN conv=sync
+$ sudo dd bs=4m if=path_of_your_image.img of=/dev/rdiskN
 ~~~
 {: .language-bash}

 Replace N with the number that you noted before.
-Note that you're refering to the "raw device"
+Note that you're referring to the "raw device"

 This will take 5 or 10 minutes, depending on the image file size.
 Check the progress by pressing Ctrl+T.